Maboalenen/DFIR/README.md

 Abstract
 --------
-     Incident Response Team usually working on the offline data, and analyze it with their own tools,DFIR_ELK project customized build of the open-source consisting of Elasticsearch, Logstash,Kibana dashboard, Filebeat, Suricata, Zeek,and Volatility, additionally parsing and visualizing the critical output data for forensics tool “Kape by Eric Zimmerman” that help IR team for investigating and analyzing the information security
+     Incident Response Team usually working on the offline data, and analyze it with their own tools,DFIR_ELK project customized build of the open-source consisting of Elasticsearch, Logstash,Kibana dashboard, Filebeat, Suricata, Zeek,and Volatility,additionally parsing and visualizing the critical output data for forensics tool “Kape by Eric Zimmerman” that help IR team for investigating and analyzing the information security

 ![alt text](https://github.com/Maboalenen/DFIR/blob/main/DFIR_logo.jpg?raw=true)